eudoxia0/eudoxia0.github.io/_posts/2019-08-2-respect-accept-language-header.md

 If I browse US listings from Uruguay, by default, eBay will machine-translate the English to Spanish, with predictably awful results.
 This is so stupefyingly bad, I have no words to describe it.
-Instead, I will paraphrase Neal Stephenson:

->The dimensions of this [stupidity] were so vast that Hackworth's mind was still
->reeling through it, bouncing haplessly from one wall to another [...]

 The very real possibility that this decision was empirically good for eBay -- that conversion and retention were improved by it -- is too terrifying to ponder.

 # Conclusion

+Old man yells at ~~cloud~~ corporate race to the bottom.